palazzem/cookiecutter-django-cms/docs/source/index.rst

 Cookiecutter Django CMS: startup with fun!
 ==========================================

-This is a `Cookiecutter`_ template to be up and running with Django CMS as fast as possible!
+`Cookiecutter`_ template to be up and running with Django CMS as fast as possible!
 A simple bootstrap template is available and you can use it as a base for your website.

 .. _`Cookiecutter`: https://github.com/audreyr/cookiecutter